kevinkessler/sdl-bootloader/README.md

 #Software Defined Lighting
-This repository holds the firmware for teh bootloader of my Software Defined Lighting project using the NRF51822 Bluetooth LE modules.
+This repository holds the firmware for the bootloader of my Software Defined Lighting project using the NRF51822 Bluetooth LE modules.
 Information about this project, and the discussion of this code is posted at my Hackaday.io project link <https://hackaday.io/project/15692-software-defined-lighting>.

 Copyright (c) 2016 Kevin Kessler - All Rights Reserved